timdream/rpi-tools/README.md

 **Remember to change the SSH password!** Noted that `fail2ban` is not setup because it won't be able to tell the remote IP addresses behind an NAT.

+Typing `remount` will give you current mount option of the root filesystem, and usage.
+`bootstrap.sh` would patch a few scripts for them to remount the disk read-write temporary, but sometimes, `remount` may fail to set the disk to read-only again.
+When that happens, the offending processes *may* be identified in `/var/log/remount.log`.
+It would be wise to have some monitoring in place to verify the current disk state.
+I am doing that in my Gist which runs hourly.

 ## Usage

 This part of the doc is not that useful if you read the step-by-step guide.